 In order to accurately model the structure and behavior of river banks, geotechnical parameters have to be extracted from physical measurements (EM, GPR, DUALEM).
 Using geotechnical and/or geophysical methods (and combinations thereof), relevant parameters can be inverted from the measured data.
 These inversion methods require the proper modeling of the associated forward problem for each method, namely: being able to reproduce the measured data with synthetic records.
 Solving for either the forward problem or the inverse problem can prove computationally intensive, even in an HPC environment.
 OGS participates to the DILEMMA project by lending both its expertise and experience in the development and optimization of numerical modeling codes for geophysical applications in an HPC environment.

-PI: Stefano Picotti (OGS) - spicotti@inogs.it Others: Massimo Giorgi, Jose Carcione, Davide Gei, Philippe Cance (OGS/HPC-TRES-2019-02)
+PI: Stefano Picotti (OGS) - spicotti@ogs.it Others: Massimo Giorgi, Jose Carcione, Davide Gei Previous HPC-TRES grant: Philippe Cance (OGS/HPC-TRES-2019-02)

 Line B15.
-GNSS data processing
+GNSS data processing and deformation modeling